 Folly Beach council upholds officer’s suspension

-FOLLY BEACH — City Council upheld a public safety officer’s suspension Tuesday night, despite a grievance committee’s recommendation to reverse it.
+FOLLY BEACH — City Council upheld a public safety officer’s suspension tonight, despite a grievance committee’s recommendation to reverse it.

 Avallone appealed the suspension.
 A two-member grievance committee said there was no evidence to back up the suspension and recommended that council reverse it.

 Council spent a half hour in closed session discussing the committee’s recommendation, while about a dozen people waited in the auditorium for them to return.
 It was a much smaller crowd than showed up to support Avallone during the grievance committee’s hearing in August.

 Tonight’s vote was 6-1, with Councilman Eddie Ellis the only one to vote to accept the grievance committee’s recommendation.